Adriankhl/relativitization/doc/plan.md

 # Future TODO List

-* Optimize UI, only change what is shown, separate stage and use camera instead of computing the zoom manually
 * Science era, e.g., Biology era favour nation with more biologist
 * Transfer player and transfer carrier commands
 * Alliance